lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

         a.data_ = nullptr;
         a.size_ = 0;
     }
-    ~MyStr() { delete[] data_; }
+    ~MyStr() { free(data); }
 };

 ```

 `MyStr` like many container types don't have trivial move constructors and destructors, but their object representation can be trivially relocated.
-For small objects, non-trivial-relocation may not affect performance much as the compiler would typically be able to optimize the code generated by the move constructor and destructor, but for implementing generic container types like `std::vector` where a large number of these objects are frequently shifted around (i.e. during `push_back`, `insert`, move of elements from one container to another), trivial relocation (`memcpy`/`memmove`) would perform better than executing the non-trivial move constructor and destructor that would produce redundant operations, like the setting of `MyStr::num_` to `nullptr` and `MyStr::size_` to `0` (as in `std::vector<MyStr>`).
+For small locally contained objects, non-trivial-relocation may not affect performance much as the compiler would typically be able to optimize the code generated by the move constructor and destructor, but for implementing generic container types like `std::vector` where a large number of these objects are frequently shifted around (i.e. during `push_back`, `insert`, move of elements from one container to another), trivial relocation (`memcpy`/`memmove`) would perform better than executing the non-trivial move constructor and destructor that would produce redundant operations, like the setting of `MyStr::num_` to `nullptr` and `MyStr::size_` to `0` (as in `std::vector<MyStr>` by `MyStr::MyStr(Mystr &&)`).
 This is a consequence of the C++ object model requiring move constructors to leave the source object in a _valid<sup>TM</sup>_ but _unspecified_ state for the destructor to still run correctly.
 Also note that if your allocator supports `realloc`, trivial relocations means `grow`'ing your `vector` type's capacity could be collapsed into a zero-cost `realloc` (the Operating System would often just need to extend the allocation's entry if there's enough space within the page) rather than allocating a new separate memory, moving the objects to that memory, destroying the residual objects in the source memory and then free-ing the source memory.

 This would end up extending our C++ object lifecycle to (from C++ 26):